NCI-GDC/gdc-docs/docs/Encyclopedia/pages/STAR_2-Pass_Genome.md

 ## Overview ##

 STAR 2-Pass Genome is a pipeline used for RNA-Seq reads alignment at the GDC.
-Alignment is performed with STAR 2-Pass Genome using tumor and normal alignments and generates sequencing reads data.
+Alignment is performed with STAR and generates sequencing reads data.

 ### Input